kerfuffley/strategitica/README.md

 **Note:** morning, afternoon and evening are the only supported times of day.

+**Another Note:** If a task has more than one time of day tag, Strategitica won't recognize that the task has a time of day.
+Use only one time of day tag on a task.

 ### "One-Time Dailies" ###

 Habitica users will probably know that there are dailies (recurring tasks) and to-do's (one-time tasks).
 Both have due dates, but as far as I can tell, there is no penalty for not completing a to-do on time like there is with dailies.
 If you're like me and you need that penalty as motivation to get your one-time tasks done, then "one-time dailies" might be for you.
 As with task duration tags and time of day tags, create a tag that ends with: